gvvaughan/optparse/README.md

 Use
 ---

-The optparse package returns a parser factory when required:
+The optparse package returns a parser factory when loaded:

 ```lua
     local OptionParser = require "optparse"